wp-plugins/wp-demo-builder/README.txt

 1. Download and upload the zip file to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to plugin’s setting panel.
+3. Go to plugin's setting panel.
-4. Click Push to Demo Builder Server and all your demo website’s data will be automatically transferred to WordPress Demo Builder.
+4. Click Push to Demo Builder Server and all your demo website's data will be automatically transferred to WordPress Demo Builder.

 <h4>Log in to WPDB and view your demo as Base Site:</h4>

-You’re done!
+You're done!
 Now you have a shiny WordPress Demo Builder tool running on your demo site!

 == More Details ==